 We expect everyone to participate in enforcing these policies.
 Any community member can report violations of the CSCW Code of Conduct.
 Reports can be named or anonymous.
 We encourage peers and especially senior community members to make reports on behalf of colleagues who are not in a position to do so themselves, preferably with their consent.
 Options for reporting include:

-- Contact anyone on the CSCW 2020 reporting response team: Sarita Yardi Schoenebeck, Jean Hardy, Andrea Forte
+- Contact anyone on the CSCW 2021 reporting response team: Sarita Yardi Schoenebeck, Jean Hardy, Andrea Forte:

-- Contact the CSCW 2020 Diversity & Inclusion Chairs: firstname.lastname@example.org
+- Contact the CSCW 2021 Equity & Accessibility Chairs: email@example.com

 - Contact a SIGCHI CARES committee member.
 CARES supports individuals who experience discrimination and/or harassment by listening and helping individuals navigate the SIGCHI and ACM reporting and accountability process.
-The CARES representative for CSCW is Karrie Karahalios.
+The CARES representative for CSCW is Karrie Karahalios (firstname.lastname@example.org).

 - Contact ACM about violations of the policy against harassment: firstname.lastname@example.org